General Dues Questions

 You may call Dues Processing at (517) 346-6377 with any questions concerning dues.

 How can I check if the State Bar received/processed my payment?

 If your payment was sent to our lockbox, you may contact your bank to determine if your check has been cashed.
 It may take a few days between the time we receive payment and we process the payment on our records.
 We cannot confirm receipt until your payment has been processed.

 To check if your payment has been processed, login at e.michbar.org and click on Purchase History.

 How can I pay my dues?

 If using a Visa or MasterCard credit/debit card, dues must be paid online at e.michbar.org.
 A current and unshared (by another State Bar member) e-mail address must be on our records to access your record online.
 Dues may also be paid with a check, money order, or cashier’s check payable to the State Bar of Michigan and mailed to us at PO Box 1406, Grand Rapids, MI 49501-1406.
 WE DO NOT ACCEPT PAYMENTS BY PHONE.

 How can I obtain a duplicate member invoice?

-If your dues not have not been paid, you may log on to http://e.michbar.org and click on “print dues invoice.”
-If your dues are paid, go to Purchase History and click “print dues invoice”.
-You may also leave a message at (517) 346-6392 or e-mail email@example.com.
+You may log on to e.michbar.org and click on "pay dues by mail."
+If your dues are paid, go to Purchase History and click "print dues invoice."
+You may also leave a message at (517) 346-6392 or e-mail firstname.lastname@example.org.
 We will mail, fax, or e-mail a duplicate invoice to you.